Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

 Consider a network with $N$ nodes and $L$ edges.
-Allowing no self edges, the adjacency matrix of this network would have $2L$ non-zero elements.
+Allowing no self edges, the adjacency matrix of this network has $2L$ non-zero elements.
 If we remove $m$ edges from the graph in our rewiring problem, then the proportion of non-zero elements in the adjacency matrix is

 We then must add $m$ edges back into the graph, i.e., add $2m$ ones to the adjacency matrix.
-Since we are preserving the degree, these ones must be added to the same portion of the adjacency matrix that they were removed from, i.e., the square submatrix made up of the rows and columns corresponding to the (up to) $2m$ nodes affected by the removal of our $2m$ edges.
+Since we are preserving the degree, these ones must be added to the same portion of the adjacency matrix that they were removed from, i.e., the square submatrix made up of the rows and columns corresponding to the (up to) $2m$ nodes affected by the removal of our $m$ edges.
 We then make the following two assumptions.
 First, we assume that the ones in the adjacency matrix are randomly distributed (which is only the case for an Erd\H{o}s-R\'enyi random graph, however, this simple case is sufficient to illustrate our point).
 As such, the proportion of ones in this submatrix is the same as that for the adjacency matrix.~Secondly, we assume that we are adding edges randomly and not based on the degrees of the nodes.
-Essentially, we must randomly select $m$ pairs of elements of this submatrix (one for each node of the edge being formed), and all of the elements we select must be zeroes, otherwise the sample will be discarded.
+Essentially, we must randomly select $m$ pairs of elements of this submatrix (one for each node of the edge being formed).
+If any selected element is equal to one, we must discard the sample.

 This process can be viewed a Bernoulli trial, and our probability of success for a sample size of $m$ edges is